-Student Health Requirements, CPR and Requirements by Clinical Agencies
+Student Health Requirements, CPR and Requirements by Clinical Agencies In addition to satisfying the health Clearance requirements set by University Health Service

 In addition to satisfying the health clearance requirements set by University Health Services Mānoa, all nursing students enrolled in a clinical course must meet all health clearance requirements specified by the clinical agency before starting a clinical experience and remain clear for the duration of that term.
 In addition, all nursing students must be certified for BLS/Healthcare Provider CPR by an American Heart Association trainer (or equivalent).
 All health requirements, and other documentation such as BLS CPR certification, HIPAA certification must be uploaded to the Castle Branch portal before the start of a clinical or simulation rotation.